 Work on this project commenced in February 2019.
-The outcome included text for a museum-style exhibition to be held at the Stanley Athenaeum, curated by Ali Rowe, as well as a forthcoming illustrated book, published by the Stanley Athenaeum.
-The project is being partnered by Stanley Landcare, and was funded by the Into Our Hands Community Foundation, and the Victorian State Government.
+The outcome included text for a museum-style exhibition held at the Stanley Athenaeum, curated by Ali Rowe, as well as an illustrated book, Fire on the Plateau — A History of Fire and its Management in Stanley, published by the Stanley Athenaeum.
+The project was partnered by Stanley Landcare, and was funded by the Into Our Hands Community Foundation, and the Victorian State Government.

 ‘A Changing Fire Landscape 1824-1900’ examines the Aboriginal use of fire to manage the landscape and prevent major bushfires.
 These practices were halted by European settlement, with disastrous consequences.
 There is a gradual realisation by early settlers, many of whom make their living from the forests around Stanley, that they now live in a country prone to bushfire.